Portland Airport station

-Portland International Airport, or just Airport on station signage, is a light rail station in Portland, Oregon, United States, served by TriMet as part of the MAX Light Rail system.
-It serves Portland International Airport as the eastern terminus of the Red Line, which connects travelers to downtown Portland and Beaverton.
-The station is attached to ground floor of the main passenger terminal, near the southern end of the arrivals hall and baggage claim area.
-It features a wedge-shaped island platform, just beyond which both tracks join because the section approaching the terminal is single-tracked.
+Portland Airport is a light rail station in Portland, Oregon, United States, served by TriMet as part of MAX Light Rail.
+Situated at Portland International Airport, it is the eastern terminus of the Red Line, which connects the airport, Portland City Center, Beaverton, and Hillsboro.
+The station is located on the ground floor of the airport's main passenger terminal near the southern end of the arrivals hall and baggage claim area.

-Portland International Airport station was built as part of the Airport MAX project; construction began in July 2000, and it opened on September 10, 2001.
-Trains serve it for 22 hours daily with headways of 15 minutes during most of the day.
-In late 2018, the station recorded an average of 2,461 weekday boardings.
+Portland Airport station was built as part of the Airport MAX project.
+Construction began in July 2000, and it opened on September 10, 2001.
+Trains serve the station for 22 hours per day with headways of 15 minutes during most of the day.
+The station recorded an average of 1,705 weekday boardings in spring 2023.

 History

-Portland's regional transit agency, TriMet, had served Portland International Airport with bus routes since 1970, notably with route 12–Sandy Boulevard since 1986, the same year planners from Metro (the Portland metropolitan area's regional government) first proposed an airport light rail line.
-Early plans envisioned a line running from Clackamas to the airport via Interstate 205 (I-205) using rights-of-way provided by the I-205 busway, which was originally built to accommodate a bus rapid transit line that never operated.
-In 1991, the Port of Portland adopted a multi-phased, $300 million airport master plan to address expected passenger traffic growth through 2010; the plan raised the capacity of the main passenger terminal building, as well as provisioned for a future light rail station outside the terminal's arrivals hall.
+Portland's regional transit agency, TriMet, had served Portland International Airport with buses since 1970.
+In 1986, the same year TriMet began operating the Metropolitan Area Express (MAX), the Portland metropolitan area's regional government, Metro, proposed a light rail extension to the airport.
+Early plans envisioned a line running from Clackamas to the airport via Interstate 205 (I-205) using rights-of-way provided by the I-205 busway, which was originally built to accommodate a bus rapid transit line that never materialized.

+In 1991, the Port of Portland adopted a multi-phased, $300 million airport master plan to address expected passenger traffic growth through 2010.
+The plan upgraded the main passenger terminal building and provisioned for a future light rail station outside the terminal's arrivals hall.
 By 1994, travelers using the airport had risen by 34 percent, far exceeding the Port's projections.
-Port officials, struggling to meet the surge in demand, moved to accelerate airport light rail plans, which regional planners did not anticipate until the late 2000s.
-TriMet—which by then was operating the region's light rail system called Metropolitan Area Express (MAX)—also aimed to complete its Westside MAX and the South/North Corridor projects before it would consider extending MAX to the airport.
+Struggling to meet demand, Port officials moved to accelerate airport light rail plans, which regional planners did not anticipate pursuing until the late 2000s.
+TriMet had also wanted to prioritize completing the Westside MAX and South/North Corridor projects before extending MAX to the airport.